SpikeGadgets/TrodesNetwork/README.md

 ## Building on Linux

+Before building, make sure you download and build the following static libraries: libzmq, czmq, malamute.
+Make sure you download and build Boost_Python as well for the Python library

-To build from scratch, run the following
+To build from scratch, run the following.

 ```bash
 mkdir build && cd build